albertrial/albertrial.github.io/_projects/(1) 3D Garment Reconstruction.md

 garment UV map to distinguish real data from fake.

 ## Class-Specific Local Generation Network
+Model also has a novel local class-specific generation network that separately constructs a generator for each semantic class:
 ![preview2](/assets/img/uv-map-3d-garment-reconstruction/LGGAN-Local Generator.png)

 - Shared latent code is upconvolved to form per-pixel features.